-CLX offset (optional), Modicon Location, tagname
+CLX\offset (optional), Modicon Location, tagname

-The CLX_offset is the offset into the data for the connection.
+The CLX\offset is the offset into the data for the connection.
 You can select the offset where the data is located or you can leave it out and AN-X will automatically assign the offset.
 If the offset is omitted, the line must start with a comma.

-The Modicon_location consists of an address in the form dxrysz where x is the drop number, from 1 to 32, y is the rack number, from 1 to 5 for 800 series drops and 1 to 4 for Quantum drops, and s is the slot number, from 1 to 11 for 800 series drops and 1 to 16 for Quantum drops..
+The Modicon\location consists of an address in the form dxrysz where x is the drop number, from 1 to 32, y is the rack number, from 1 to 5 for 800 series drops and 1 to 4 for Quantum drops, and s is the slot number, from 1 to 16.